isomerpages/moe-chungchenghighm/_about-us/School History/School History.md

 In 2014, the school celebrated its 75th school anniversary.
 In the same year, the school’s Entrance Arch and Administration Building (Zhulin Building) were gazetted as national monuments and officiated at a ceremony by then Prime Minister, Mr Lee Hsien Loong.

-In 2019 , the school celebrated her 80th anniversary with a series of homecoming events.
+In 2019&nbsp;, the school celebrated her 80th&nbsp;anniversary with a series of homecoming events.
 A new 中正人 statue was also unveiled by the school lake in a ceremony officiated by Minister for Education, Mr Ong Ye Kung, on 13 April 2019.

+In 2023&nbsp;, the school embarked on an upgrading project for the Administration Building (Zhulin Building) and Grand Auditorium.

 Principals
 ----------